On the Optimal Control of a Rolling Ball Robot Actuated by Internal Point Masses: Introduction

+The key contribution of this paper is the construction of the controlled equations of motion for a rolling ball actuated by internal point masses that move along arbitrarily-shaped rails fixed within the ball, a solution of which obeys the uncontrolled equations of motion, satisfies prescribed initial and final conditions, and minimizes a prescribed performance index.
 The paper is organized as follows.
-Section~\ref{sec_uncontrolled} discusses the specific type of rolling disk and ball considered, defines coordinate systems and notation used to describe this rolling disk and ball, and presents the uncontrolled equations of motion for this rolling disk and ball derived earlier in \cite{putkaradze2018dynamics}.
+Section~\ref{sec_uncontrolled} discusses the specific type of rolling disk and ball considered, defines coordinate systems and notation used to describe this rolling disk and ball, and presents the uncontrolled equations of motion for this rolling disk and ball derived earlier in \cite{Putkaradze2018dynamicsP,putkaradze2018normalpub}.
 Section~\ref{sec_ball_controlled} formulates the regular Hamiltonian and endpoint function required to construct the controlled equations of motion for the rolling disk and ball.
-In Section~\ref{sec_ball_numerics}, the controlled equations of motion for the rolling disk and ball are solved numerically via a predictor-corrector continuation method, starting from an initial solution provided by a direct method.
 Section~\ref{sec_conclusions} summarizes the results of the paper and discusses topics for future work.
-The background material for this paper is contained in several Appendices.
-In particular, Appendix~\ref{sec_optimal_control} reviews the theory of optimal control needed to derive the controlled equations of motion for a generic dynamical system given initial and final conditions, given a performance index to be minimized, and in the absence of path inequality constraints.
-Appendix~\ref{app_imp_details} provides details for numerically solving the controlled equations of motion.
-Appendices~\ref{app_predictor_corrector} and \ref{app_sweep_predictor_corrector} develop two predictor-corrector continuation algorithms which numerically solve an ODE TPBVP, the latter of which is utilized to numerically solve the controlled equations of motion for the rolling disk and ball.
 Appendix~\ref{app_ccem} derives formulas needed to construct the controlled equations of motion for the rolling disk and ball.
+Appendix~\ref{app_intrinsic} derives the uncontrolled and controlled equations of motion for the rolling ball in intrinsic coordinates.